Inclusive Curriculum and Assessment

 Guiding Questions:

-How frequently and in what ways do I connect the curriculum to students’ daily lives?
-Do I encourage students to make their own connections, and if so, how?
+How frequently and in what ways do I connect the curriculum and/or assessments to students' daily lives?
+Do I encourage students to make their own connections?
+If so, how?

 Exploring